EENCloud/api-docs/source/includes/_api_poll.md

 ```

 <aside class="notice">Each event type is returned with the EEN formatted timestamp: YYYYMMDDhhmmss.xxx</aside>
+<aside class="notice">id fields are encoded as uint32 values.
+As JSON does not support unsigned, these may appear as negative numbers to remoain in a 32 bit range.
+Fields this apply to include videoid, eventid, roiid, alertroid, alertid, and alert motionid</aside>

 **Note:** <a class="definition" onclick="openModal('DOT-Event')">Event</a> object descriptions marked with '&#9702;' can be expanded for additional information on the event